Afokoghene/NYC-Accidents-2020/README.md

 UPDATE SQLPractice.dbo.NYCAccidents2020
 SET DateOfCrash = CAST(CrashDate AS Date)
 ```
-I checked for the length of characters in the CollisionID column and noticed there were trailing and leading spaces and the dara type was also not in the right format so I changed the data type from float to integer and the spaces wrer trimmed automatically.
+I checked for the length of characters in the CollisionID column and noticed there were trailing and leading spaces and the data type was also not in the right format so I changed the data type from float to integer and the spaces were trimmed automatically.
 The query below was used to this effect.
 ```sql
 SELECT LEN(CollisionId)
 FROM SQLPractice.dbo.NYCAccidents2020